-- total disability for work as an Iron Worker; - involuntary unemployment; or - your being engaged in employment as an Iron Worker but such employment was other than Covered Employment.
+- · total disability for work as an Iron Worker; - involuntary unemployment; or - your being engaged in employment as an Iron Worker but such employment was other than Covered Employment.

-These grace periods would not provide you with any Pension or Vesting Credit-they would only prevent you from incurring a permanent break in service, assuming you had provided the Trustees with the required written notice.
+These grace periods would not provide you with any Pension Credit or Years of Vesting Service-they would only prevent you from incurring a permanent break in service, assuming you had provided the Trustees with the required written notice.